robisaacnz/setup-guide/_docs/1-install/1password.md

 You'll need to install 1Password on your phone and your computer.

 ### On your phone
-To install 1Password on your phone, use the [mobile applications]() install page later in this guide.
+To install 1Password on your phone, use the [mobile applications](../../1-install/mobile/) install page later in this guide.
+Mobile applications are easier to get working when you already have their desktop versions, so we recommend you set up your computer first.

 ### On your computer
 [Install 1Password](https://itunes.apple.com/nz/app/1password-password-manager-and-secure-wallet/id443987910?mt=12) from the Mac App Store.